ManaManaFramework/manamana/README.md

 **Step 3: Define re-usable steps**

-Writes the equivalent Ruby code for the steps used in the test cases.
+Write the equivalent Ruby code for the steps used in the test cases.
 For example:

 ```
 step /^Visit the (.+) page$/i do |page_name|